nakulbende/TTL_Trigger/README.md

 # Arduino TTL Trigger

 Make a TTL Trigger using Arduino.
-Simple writing a 5V voltage to one of the digital pins should do the job.
+Simply writing a 5V voltage to one of the digital pins should do the job.

-This version outputs to a BNC terminal commonly used in scientific instruments.
+This version outputs the ttl signal to a BNC terminal commonly used in scientific instruments.
 The sketch also includes an option to define duration for which the TTL trigger will be on HIGH.

 Bill of materials: